UnicornTV/Flourish-Tutorial-Thinkster/3_BackendDataStorage.md

 {x: services_checkboxes}
-In the iCloud menu of the capabilities pane, check the CloudKit box in the services menu and make sure the key-vale storage box is also checked.
+In the iCloud menu of the capabilities pane, check the CloudKit box in the services menu and make sure the key-val storage box is also checked.

 {x: containers_checkboxes}
 Right below services is the containers menu.
 Select the "specify custom containers"